bensutherland/Simple_reads_to_counts/README.md

 qsub 01_scripts/jobs/04_BWAaln_job.sh
 ```

-# F) obtain counts for each contig for each individual
+# f) obtain counts for each contig for each individual

 requires `gmod_fasta2gff3.pl` and `htseq-count`